sjdallst/website/app/README.md

 ===========
 Schemas in /model are exposed by a RESTful API, located at kappathetapi.com/api.

-To interface with the restful api, each request needs to come with an authentication token
+To interface with the restful api, each request needs an 'x-access-token' header, with a value of 5af9a24515589a73d0fa687e69cbaaa15918f833
-    t=5af9a24515589a73d0fa687e69cbaaa15918f833

 Currently the only route worth any value is:

 GET /api/members
 GET /api/members/:id
 PUT /api/members/:id

+To authenticate users with the application, use:

+POST /api/login

+with post data of {account,password}, with the member accountId and password, respectively.
+The server will return one of {'account not found','invalid password','success'}, where 'success' indicates a valid authentication.

 For more information on the exact implementation of the API reference https://github.com/baugarten/node-restful